ksenia007/ExPectoSC/README.md

 ### Main files

 → python `add_new_dataset.py` <params>
   - Preprocess .h5ad single cell expression file into the accepted format.
-User can specify groupKey (name of cell type column) and miniumu number of cells the cell type needs to have.
+User can specify groupKey (name of cell type column) and miniumum number of cells the cell type needs to have.

 → python `train_new_model.py` <params>